 My personal work seeks to render conspicuous certain themes which normally elude the mind’s eye.
 My preferred subjects include aspects of contemporary warfare and those activities of the modern State which are notable for their near invisibility, such as drones, electronic surveillance, nuclear testing, and Cold War ideology.

 Underpinning my work is a belief that human activity becomes increasingly absurd and dangerous when it loses empathy.
 I agree with Albert Camus when he said,

 “By definition, a government has no conscience.
 Sometimes it has a policy, but nothing more.”

 Initially a student in philosophy, Tomas developed a passion for photography while enrolled in an overseas university program in Nepal.
-Immediately after graduation in 1999, he devoted himself fully to photojournalism, starting out with the Associated Press in Latin America.
-He was the first AP photographer to cover the military prison in Guantánamo Bay, Cuba, and in 2002 he traveled to Kandahar to photograph families of the Guantánamo inmates.
+Immediately after graduation in 1999, he moved to Latin America.
+In 2002, he was the photographer to cover the military prison in Guantánamo Bay, Cuba.

-Tomas left AP in 2003 to concentrate on large-scale personal projects, starting with the Maoist rebellion in Nepal.
+Tomas returned to Nepal in 2004 to document the Maoist rebellion and the overthrow of the monarchy.
 The resulting photos earned wide recognition including the Visa pour l’Image-Perpignan Young Photographer Award and the Bayeux Prize for War Correspondents.

 In 2006 Tomas was named one of PDN’s 30 Emerging Photographers.
-He was awarded an Alicia Patterson Journalism Fellowship in 2008, and in 2010 he was named the POYi Photographer of the Year.
+He was awarded an Alicia Patterson Journalism Fellowship in 2008, and in 2010 he was named the POY Photographer of the Year.

 Tomas’ first monograph book, Behind the Curtains of 21st Century Communism, was published in Spring 2012.
-The seven-year-long project documents life in the last countries where the Communist Party remains in power: North Korea, Cuba, China, Nepal, Vietnam, and Laos.
-The series won the 2012 POYi World Understanding Award.
+The seven-year project documents life in the last countries where the Communist Party remains in power: North Korea, Cuba, China, Nepal, Vietnam, and Laos.
+The series won the 2012 POY World Understanding Award.

-Tomas has had solo exhibitions of his work in Paris, New York City, Spain and Italy.
-His work is included in multiple private collections in Europe, Asia and the United States and in the permanent collections of the Nelson-Atkins Museum of Art and the Open Society Foundations.
-Many of his photographs of intense political actions are distinguished by their intimacy.
+Tomas has had solo exhibitions of his work in Paris, New York City, Barcelona and Italy.
+His work is included in multiple private collections in Europe, Asia and the United States and in the permanent collections of the Nelson-Atkins Museum of Art, the Museum of Contemporary Photography in Chicago (MoCP), and the Open Society Foundations.
+His works are often conceptual in nature.
+They interweave metaphor and reportage, occupying the fertile intersection between art and pure documentary.